franciscovillaescusa/CAMELS/docs/source/data_access.rst

 Tiger
 ~~~~~

 A partial copy of the data is located at the Tiger cluster of Princeton University.
-Users with an account in Tiger can find the data located in: ``/projects/QUIJOTE/CAMELS``.
+Users with an account in Tiger can find the data in: ``/projects/QUIJOTE/CAMELS``.